 Peel, wash and chop up the carrots, celery and onions.
 Smaller will cook quicker, but you’ll be blending anyway so it doesn’t matter.

 Sauté the vegetables in the vegetable oil and season with salt & pepper.

-Once the vegetables have been cooked for a few minutes, and the onions are beginning to turn translucent, add in everything else.
-Personally I added the cherry tomatoes, passata, garlic and basil first.
-I then added the purée and Worcestershire sauce after a few minutes.
-I then added the beef stock, slowly, while stirring it in.
+Once the vegetables have been cooked for a few minutes, and the onions are beginning to turn translucent, add in the rest of the ingredients.
+I add the cherry tomatoes, passata, garlic and basil first.
+I then add the tomato purée and Worcestershire sauce after a few minutes.
+Before finally adding the beef stock, slowly, while combining.

-Bring everything up to the boil and then allow it to simmer for at least 45 minutes.
+Bring the mixture to the boil and allow to simmer for 45 minutes.

-This pasta sauce can be used as it is, as the base of a spaghetti bolognese or even as a pizza topping if you simmer it down a little further in a small portion.
+This pasta sauce can be used as it is, as the base of a 15 minute spaghetti bolognese, bolognese pasta bake, slow cooker vegetarian lasagne or even as a delicious pizza if you simmer it down a little further in a small portion.

 Products I use when making my pasta sauce recipe: